ceciliabolanos/layer-analysis/README.md

 It is important to note that ASIF has hyperparameters (`k` and `p`) that need fine-tuning to optimize performance.

-This README has outlined all the necessary code required for running the experiments described in this project.
-All pre-run results are stored and readily accessible in the results folder.
+This README has outlined all the necessary code required for running the experiments described in my thesis.
+All pre-run results are stored and readily accessible in the `results` folder.